 If you find that Sync has stopped synchronizing and not all of the files are synced, there are a few things you can do.

 First of all, check if peers are still connected.
-To do it, make sure your "Peers" column is visible, and click the "X of Y peers" link.
-Gray peers are disconnected.
+To do it, enable column "Peers" in UI and click the "X of Y peers" link, where X is the number of online peer, Y - is the number of peers that have ever been connected to the share.
+Gray peers in the list are disconnected.
 If that's the case, you may need follow these steps to get your peers communicating.

-If peers are connected, check the connection status: is it Synced or showing upload/download queue.
+If peers are connected, check the connection status on both peers: is it Synced or showing upload/download queue.

 If the connection status shows as 'Synced', the following problems may exist:

 - Not all of your files were indexed.
-Enable column "Size" in Sync UI and see if it corresponds to that of the folder.
+Enable column "Size" in Sync UI and see if it corresponds to that of the folder and remote peer.
 Check availability of the files on the uploading peer and make sure that Sync has permission to access those files.

 - Sync didn't detect the file update or a new file.
 Restart Sync so that it rescans the folder.